noobychris/vga-sync-combiner-audi-rnse/README.md

 ## Audi RNS-E Connection

 The board was made for an Audi RNS-E RGBS input setup.
 The RGB and C-Sync output can be wired to the corresponding RNS-E AV/RGB connector pins.
+See the [Audi RNS-E pinout](docs/images/rns-e_pinout.jpg) for the connector reference.

 ## Case